rpdelaney/l4d2-tourney-rules/rules.md

 Teams may register by filling out the [web form](https://docs.google.com/forms/d/18L6KR5lgGzh2wGbD1M6YTDMxRqU1c9CXWK-A_gAYatU/viewform).

 #####3.2 Registration deadline
-The deadline for registrations is midnight on [DATE].
+The deadline for registrations is midnight on April 12, 2014.
 Late registrations will not be accepted.

 #####3.3 Double registration
 Competitors may be registered for only one team in the tournament.
 A